inductiva/inductiva/docs/introduction/computational_resources_overview.md

 ## Shared Resources

-As a standard practice, when you submit simulation tasks through the Inductiva API, they enter a [task queue]() and are sent to a shared pool of workers on designated Virtual Machines (VMs) serving multiple users from either the [Google Cloud Provider (GCP)](https://cloud.google.com/compute/docs/machine-resource) or Inductiva's own computational platform (ICE).
+Currently, when you submit simulation tasks via the Inductiva API, they are queued and dispatched to a shared pool of workers on designated Virtual Machines (VMs) serving multiple users, primarily utilizing resources from the [Google Cloud Provider (GCP)](https://cloud.google.com/compute/docs/machine-resource).
+Looking ahead, future versions will also support Inductiva's own computational platform.

 These VMs are specifically allocated to facilitate easy API testing and to handle light tasks efficiently with a minimal setup, ideal for quick experimentation.

 However, this shared resource pool has its limitations, including slower completion times for simulations due to its finite capacity and less powerful VMs.
-For running a larger volume of simulations, the Inductiva API provides you with the option to set up your own [dedicated resources]().
+For running a larger volume of simulations, the Inductiva API provides you with the option to set up your own dedicated resources.

 ## Dedicated Resources

-To ensure you can access the necessary computational power for your simulations without the constraints of a shared environment, Inductiva provides the option to create dedicated pools of VM resources, termed [Machine Groups](), exclusively reserved for your use and not shared with others.
+To ensure you can access the necessary computational power for your simulations without the constraints of a shared environment, Inductiva provides the option to create dedicated pools of Virtual Machine (VM) resources, exclusively reserved for your use and not shared with others.

-In this option, you can launch three types of computational resources for your
+In this option, there are three types of dedicated computational resources you can launch for your simulations:
-simulations:

 - [**Machine Group**](#launch-a-machine-group): This consists of homogeneous machines designed to operate individually, enabling the distribution of multiple simulations